bobbingwide/thisis/readme.txt

 * Fixed: screenshot should have been a .png file
 * Tested: With Gutenberg 10.4.2
 * Tested: With WordPress 5.7.1 and WordPress Multi Site
-* Tested: With PHP 8.0
+* Tested: With PHP 8.0, requires PHP 7.3

 = 0.1.0 =
 * Added: Add intermediate files as potential patterns,[github bobbingwide thisis issues 1]